mrmrs/fluidity/README.md

 ## Gulp Tasks

-Gulp is a javascript task runner. http://gulpjs.com
+Gulp is a JavaScript task runner. http://gulpjs.com

-There are a few common tasks that gulp takes care of here
+There are a few common tasks that gulp takes care of here:
 * Livereload
 * CSS minification
 * Autoprefixer
 * Sass
 * Lints the compiled css

 Run these from the root directory of the project.
+The command
 ```
 gulp
 ```
-Runs a live reload server and starts sass compilation while running csslint
+runs a live reload server and starts sass compilation while running csslint, while
 ```
 gulp production
 ```
-Minifies css
+also minifies the css.

 # License